hallard/ULPNode/ULPoptiboot/README.md

 ULPoptiboot
 ===========

-Custom Optiboot for Ultra Low Power Wireless Arduino Node Copyright Charles-Henri Hallard (2014)
+Custom Optiboot for Ultra Low Power Wireless Arduino Node
+Copyright Charles-Henri Hallard (2014)
 More on my [blog][2]

-The added code will result in a compiled size of just under 1kb (Originally Optiboot takes just under 0.5kb)
+The added code will result in a compiled size of just under 1kb
+(Originally Optiboot is under 0.5kb)

 ##Features